Visit MDA.org/Vote for essential information on polling place accessibility, voting options, and voter rights for people living with disabilities.

 An icon that marks all of our informational disease pages

-Friedreich's Ataxia (FA)
+Friedreich's Ataxia (FRDA)

 Causes / Inheritance

-Causes of FA
+Causes of FRDA

-FA is caused by a severe deficiency of the frataxin protein inside cellular structures called mitochondria.
-Frataxin normally acts as a storage depot for iron.Friedreich's ataxia (FA) is caused by defects (mutations) in the gene for the protein frataxin.
+FRDA is caused by a severe deficiency of the frataxin protein inside cellular structures called mitochondria.
+Frataxin normally acts as a storage depot for iron.Friedreich's ataxia (FRDA) is caused by defects (mutations) in the gene for the protein frataxin.
 Genes are recipes for making proteins, which provide structure to our cells and drive the chemical reactions inside them.
 Scientists believe the frataxin protein regulates the levels of iron inside mitochondria — tiny cellular "factories" that use oxygen to produce energy.

 Iron is essential for this process, but if too much of it is left floating around freely inside mitochondria, it can trigger oxidative stress — the buildup of harmful oxygen-based free radicals.